(originally aired March 29, 2009)

-One trick up this show’s sleeve is simply to just rehash and reuse premises from older episodes, this one being particularly egregious.
-They take one of my favorite shows ever, “A Milhouse Divided,” and flat-out say that it “didn’t count.”
-The Parson pays a visit to Reverend Lovejoy with some bad news, that due to some mishaps with his ministerial re-certification, any ceremonies he performed during that time were fraudulent.
+One trick up this show’s sleeve is to simply rehash and reuse premises from older episodes, this one being particularly egregious.
+They take one of my favorite episodes ever, “A Milhouse Divided,” and flat-out say that it “didn’t count.”
+The Parson pays a visit to Reverend Lovejoy with some bad news, that due to some mishaps with his ministerial re-certification, any recent ceremonies he performed were actually fraudulent.
 This happens to include Homer and Marge’s second wedding as featured in “Divided.”
 How long did the Parson sit on this news before telling Lovejoy?
-Clearly this didn’t happen twelve years ago, but there must have been some considerable time passed.
-Plus, wouldn’t the two have a government-sanctioned marriage license outside the church anyway?
+Clearly this didn’t happen twelve years ago, but some considerable amount of time must have passed.
+Plus, wouldn’t Homer and Marge have a government-sanctioned marriage license outside the church anyway?
 There’s really no problem.
 But whatever, this gives Homer the chance to give Marge the wedding she’s always wanted. …but, he already did.
 In “A Milhouse Divided,” at home with her family and friends, it was wonderful.
-But no, here, Marge turns into a Bridezilla, crafting a wedding that’s exorbitant and self-indulgent, whilst being impulsively rude to her husband.
+But no, here, Marge turns into a Bridezilla, crafting a wedding that’s exorbitant and self-indulgent, whilst being angry and yelling at her husband.
 Sounds like Marge alright.

 The day of the wedding, Marge finds Homer missing, and believes he’s fled thanks to her overbearing nature.
-But, actually, he’s been kidnapped and chained up in a dingy bathroom and taunted by a gruff, menacing voice over an intercom, and forced to do humiliating and painful things to earn his freedom. …oh God.
-First, Saw came out in 2004, leaving the show embarrassingly late to the punch as usual.
+But, actually, he’s been kidnapped and chained up in a dingy bathroom and taunted by a gruff, menacing voice over an intercom, forced to do humiliating and painful things to earn his freedom.
+Hoo boy.
+Firstly, Saw came out in 2004, leaving the show embarrassingly late to the punch as usual.
 Second, we find out that it’s Patty and Selma doing this, and I guess we’re supposed to think it’s funny.
 The mind reels when you think about how ridiculous this show has gotten.
-Originally, they were the sister-in-laws, these two hags who wore down on Homer with their words, fueling his insecurities that he’s not man enough for Marge.
+Originally, they were Homer’s sister-in-laws, these two hags who constantly wore him down with their words, fueling his insecurities that he’s not good enough for Marge.
 Now, they’re criminals, chaining him up like an animal and laughing at his suffering.
-But of course, they’re uncharacteristically brought to tears when Homer mournfully reads out his vows, and they let him go.
-In the end, Marge never apologizes, and still gets the lavish wedding she apparently was always dreaming of.
+But of course, they’re uncharacteristically brought to tears when Homer mournfully reads out his intended wedding vows, and they let him go.
+In the end, Marge never apologizes, and still gets the lavish wedding she apparently has always dreaming of.
 Honestly, fuck this episode.
-“A Milhouse Divided” was so wonderful and heart-felt, and this one just takes a gigantic shit all over it.
+“A Milhouse Divided” was so wonderful and heart-felt, and this one just takes a big shit all over it.

 Tidbits and Quotes